 Catherine: Let me just respond to your last comment, Ros, since this is a really important point and critique.
 Yes, I totally agree with you that the issues of work-life balance are nothing new, but what I would argue is new, at least in the US, is the positing of a happy work-family balance as feminist ideal and as the signifier for emancipation for ‘progressive womanhood’.
-When feminists spoke about work-family issues, it was mostly through the lens of the second shift (Hoschild, 1989).
+When feminists spoke about work-family issues, it was mostly through the lens of the second shift (Hochschild, 1989).
 In the US in the late 90s and early 2000s the media was obsessed with the so-called mommy wars, which were about an either/or discourse and not about balance.

 Also, I would say that the superwoman model was precisely about ‘having it all’ and the professional working mother but not a happy balance.
-The Superwoman model is precisely what Slaughter is arguing against in her piece ‘Why Women Still Can’t Have It All’.
+The Superwoman model is exactly what Slaughter argued against in her piece ‘Why Women Still Can’t Have It All’.

 In any case, I do think that we all approach the question of feminist discourse in the cultural field from slightly different perspectives.
 My training is first and foremost as a feminist literary scholar, and I feel most comfortable analyzing texts.
-Another set of differences, perhaps related to the first, has to do with the intellectual/academic context in which we work as well as, perhaps, the questions that we find generative and thus preoccupy – or should I say obsess – us.
-They are surely similar – as we are all concerned with the evisceration of feminism of its emancipatory potential (no?), but the foci and emphases, as Ros has pointed out, are different.
+Another set of differences, perhaps related to the first, has to do with the intellectual/academic context in which we work as well as, perhaps, the questions that we find generative and thus preoccupy us.
+They are surely similar – as we are all concerned with the evisceration of feminism of its emancipatory potential, but the foci and emphases, as Ros has pointed out, are different.

 As I mentioned, my problematic, initially, revolved around the question of how and why the notion of a happy work-family balance was becoming a new ideal of progressive womanhood, which means that even as families have become more diverse, this heteronormative ideal has become even more prominent.
 I don’t think this is coincidental.
 But, again, I do agree completely with Ros that context matters.
 Living in London now, I am beginning to get a better sense of the different inflections of this resuscitated feminist discourse and the way its articulation differs in different media.
 Although, as it happens, I just read an empirical study by Jill Armstrong (2017) where she demonstrates the uptake of this balance discourse among younger women.
 And Shani Orgad’s (2017; 2018) work also points to the perhaps belated infiltration of the work-family balance ideal into the UK context, particularly through mediated venues like The Good Wife.

-Finally, I guess in my project on neoliberal feminism, I am concerned first and foremost with theorizing dominance, which means that I look at a range of cultural texts – mainstream as well as more popular, and my focus has been on dominant discourse and the kinds of normative and affective subjects that this discourse helps to produce.
+Finally, I guess in my project on neoliberal feminism, I am concerned first and foremost with theorizing dominance, which means that I look at a range of cultural texts, mainstream as well as more popular, and my focus has been on dominant discourse and the kinds of normative and affective subjects that this discourse helps to produce.
 As Joan Scott (2017) has recently argued, idealized norms matter not only in ‘the expectations set for individual subjects, but because they set the terms for law, politics and social policy’ (Scott, 2017: 32).
-As I mentioned, I have been very influenced by Michel Feher and Wendy Brown’s work on how neoliberal rationality creates its own ‘apparatus of subjectification’ where only certain subjects are deemed worthy because capital-enhancing while the rest are rendered disposable.
+I have been very influenced by Michel Feher (2009) and Wendy Brown’s work on how neoliberal rationality creates its own ‘apparatus of subjectification’ where only certain subjects are deemed worthy because capital-enhancing while the rest are rendered disposable.
 I really do believe that in order to conceptualize and cultivate resistance, we also need to have to understand the operations of power and dominance.

 Ambivalences/Alternatives